 Cu*m Laude, Magna cu*m Laude, and summa cu*m Laude recipients shall not account for more than half of all degree candidates.

 2. Yale University

-When it comes to granting Latin honors to graduating students, Yale University does not follow a set GPA range.
+When it comes to granting Latin honours to graduating students, Yale University does not follow a set GPA range.

-Latin honors are awarded to just 30% of graduating pupils.
+Latin honours are awarded to just 30% of graduating pupils.

 This percentage is lower than that of Harvard University, which is set at 50%.